microsoft/ebpf-for-windows/.internal/docs/hlk-testing/HLKTestingForEbpfForWindows.md

             ![Hardware-enforced Stack Protection Compatibility](.\images\Hardware-enforced_Stack_Protection_Compatibility_Test.png)

-        - `"TransitionTechnologies_Tests"`: acknowledge all prompts by clicking `"OK` on the dialog box prompts that will appear during the `"Teredo HLK tests"`.
+        - `"TransitionTechnologies_Tests"`: acknowledge all prompts by clicking `"OK` on the dialog box prompts that will appear during each individual test of this group.

         - `"WindowsFilteringPlatform_Tests"`: will prompt for filling in a "WFPLogo.Info" file within Notepad, and then save it.
 The file is already precompiled for the `NetEbpfExt.sys` driver, which is the subject of this test, and is located within the same folder of this documentation ([.\test_data\WFPLogo.Info](.\test_data\WFPLogo.Info)), so just copy-paste its contents into the open Notepad window, **save it (!!)** then click `OK` on the prompt.
         There will be a few more prompts, just click `"OK` on the dialog box prompts that will appear during the tests.